Choose the right guide for your routine

 How to use this library

-Hair loss information online is often fragmented across forums, clinic pages, and anecdotal timelines.
-This library is designed to do two things:
+Hair loss information online is often fragmented across forums, clinic pages, product pages, and anecdotal timelines.
+This library is designed to do three things:

 - Give you a factual, practical overview of the main treatment categories.